We generate scientific evidence to transform realities and guarantee reproductive rights.

 Political climate of immigration and contraceptive use among Mexican-origin women in the United States: Support for the spill-over hypothesis.

-This study aimed to examine the relationship between the political climate of immigration at the state level and the use of more or moderately effective contraceptive methods among U.S.-born White women, U.S.-born women of Mexican origin, and foreign-born women of Mexican origin.
+This study aimed to examine the relationship between the political climate of immigration at the state level and the use of more or moderately effective contraceptive methods among U.S.-born white women, U.S.-born women of Mexican origin, and foreign-born women of Mexican origin.

 Effectiveness and safety of medical abortion via telemedicine compared to in-person: A cohort of pregnant women in Colombia.